My nanny or caregiver is not a legal resident. What should I do about employment taxes for undocumented nanny?

 - Confer eligibility for the Earned Income Tax Credit.

 The valid range of ITIN’s is 900-70-0000 through 999-88-9999, all numeric values.
 These numbers are issued to the taxpayer on a letter from the IRS – there is not an “ITIN card.”
 Starting in 2016, ITINs expire automatically if the numbers had not been used in the last 5 years.
 All ITIN’s must be used to file a return or they will expire and be reassigned.
 This includes those issued before 2013.

 Non-payment of taxes is a leading reason for denial of an alien’s immigration petition.
-Immigration and Customs Enforcement (ICE) can consider the failure to file an income tax return, if a person earned enough to be required to file, as proof that the noncitizen doesn’t have the “good moral character” required of applicants for US citizenship.
+Immigration and Customs Enforcement (ICE) can consider the failure to file a required income tax return as proof that the non-citizen doesn’t have the “good moral character” required of applicants for US citizenship.
 Failure to file income tax returns or an improperly prepared tax return can cause problems when the permanent resident files for US citizenship or when a US citizen or permanent resident tries to help family members immigrate.